hzeller/hot-snipper/README.md

 As 'axles', I am using easy-to-get threaded rods, cut to length (whatever is easy to get; 6mm or 1/4").
-All of these should be held in place by retaining rings (I don't have any right now, so this is why it is temporarily using nuts).
+All idler-axles should be held in place by retaining rings (I don't have any right now, so this is why it is temporarily using nuts).

 The center wheel is driven by a stepper motor, mounted on one side of the